deocze/Decent-Looking-Form/README.md

 # Decent-Looking-Form
-A Sign Up form that I will try my best to make it look decent atleast
+A Sign Up form that I will try my best to make it not horrible to look at